 Senator Jason Rapert is running for AR Lieutenant Governor in 2022

+Jason is a proven and trusted public servant for Arkansas voters having already won four general elections.
 First elected to the Arkansas Senate (District 35) in 2010, Rapert has been popularly re-elected on three occasions – winning in 2012, 2014 and 2018.
-He is Chairman of the Senate Insurance & Commerce Committee, Joint Chair of the Legislative Joint Auditing Committee and Past President of the National Council of Insurance Legislators.
+He is Chairman of the Senate State Agencies Committee, member of the Tax & Revenue & Joint Budget Committees, Past Joint Chair of the Legislative Joint Auditing Committee and Past President of the National Council of Insurance Legislators.

 Driven by Faith & Service

 Jason lives his life to serve others.
 His faith-based humanitarian missions organization Holy Ghost Ministries has provided clean water, emergency food supplies, poverty assistance, financial support and student scholarships to the poor and orphans of Ghana West Africa, Uganda, and the Philippines.

 Back home, and throughout his legislative career, Senator Rapert has been recognized with numerous local, state and national awards for his service to the community and in his mission efforts abroad.

 A dedicated Christian and lifelong resident of Arkansas, Senator Rapert has been married to his wife Laurie for 30 years.
 They reside on their family farm on the banks of the Arkansas River just outside of Conway, Arkansas.

 Jason has been a consistent defender of our shared values in the Arkansas State Senate, from protecting the unborn to defending our Second Amendment right to keep and bear arms.

 He believes that all life is sacred, which is why he sponsored the historic and first successful Heartbeat Bill in the entire country.
 Jason has received the endorsement of Arkansas Right to Life many times and was awarded the “Hero For Life Award” by Faith2Action in Ohio.